Air Canada pulls pilot from service after antisemitic social media posts

 Air Canada said it is 'taking this matter very seriously'

-Air Canada pulled one of its pilots from service Monday after he posted a slew of now-deleted antisemitic images on social media.
+Air Canada confirmed Wednesday that it fired the pilot who posted a slew of now-deleted antisemitic images on social media.

 Representatives for Air Canada have not immediately returned FOX Business' request for comment.

-The pilot, identified as Mostafa Ezzo by several outlets, has seemingly deleted his social media pages as well as his LinkedIn profile.
+The pilot has seemingly deleted his social media pages as well as his LinkedIn profile.
 However, screenshots of his posts are still circulating X.

 US WORKING WITH ISRAEL TO 'SUPPORT SAFE TRAVEL' IN REGION AFTER HAMAS ATTACKS, BUTTIGIEG SAYS